kwarrick/kwarrick.github.io/content/posts/drop-into-an-interactive-interpreter-from-a-script.md

 debugger
 ```

-I will certainly be using these extensively at the very least to test my data-structures.
+I will certainly be using these extensively at the very least to test my

-<b>Update 2012-10-11</b><br />
+data-structures.

+**Update 2012-10-11**

-Alternative with Pry,
+Alternative with Pry:

 ```ruby
 require 'pry'